Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Upgrading
 ---------
-From a previous MGE XE:
-Run the installer, or manually extract the archive to the Morrowind directory.
+When upgrading from a previous MGE XE: Run the installer, or manually extract the archive to the Morrowind directory.
 Run MGEXEgui and regenerate distant land.

-Custom modded shaders you've installed may or may not be compatible, so you should check with the authors for an update or stick to the default shaders.
+Custom modded shaders you've installed may or may not be compatible, so you should check with the authors for an update, test it yourself by checking mgeXE.log after the game for error messages, or stick to the default shaders.

 Uninstall